Views: 19 Author: Rachel Publish Time: 2025-08-18 Origin: Site

 90 degree elbow connections include threaded, socket weld, butt weld, and flanged connections.

-4. Flange connection: This connection method is suitable for pipes that require frequent disassembly or maintenance.
-During installation, insert bolts into the elbow and flange joint, place gaskets, tighten the bolts diagonally, and finally tighten and test for tightness.
+Flange connection: This connection method is suitable for pipes that require frequent disassembly or maintenance.
+During installation, put bolts into the elbow and flange joint.

 Yes, 90 degree elbows do affect water flow, causing pressure drops, increased turbulence, and energy loss in the pipe.
 So, how do 90 degree elbows affect water flow?